Commands

 Delete a backup.
 Aliases: backup rm

-coldplane backup delete <backup-id>backup restore
+coldplane backup delete --local my_backup_namebackup restore

 Restore archived data into a target database.